sabegg2/deep-learning-challenge/README.md

     - Dropping more or fewer columns.
     - Creating more bins for rare occurrences in columns.
     - Increasing or decreasing the number of values for each bin.
     - Add more neurons to a hidden layer.
     - Add more hidden layers.
     - Use different activation functions for the hidden layers.
     - Add or reduce the number of epochs to the training regimen.

 Note: If you make at least three attempts at optimizing your model, you will not lose points if your model does not achieve target performance.

-- Create a new Google Colab file and name it AlphabetSoupCharity_Optimization.ipynb.
+- Create a new Google Colab file and name it `AlphabetSoupCharity_Optimization.ipynb`.
-- Import your dependencies and read in the charity_data.csv to a Pandas DataFrame.
+- Import your dependencies and read in the `charity_data.csv` to a Pandas DataFrame.
 - Preprocess the dataset as you did in Step 1.
 Be sure to adjust for any modifications that came out of optimizing the model.
 - Design a neural network model, and be sure to adjust for modifications that will optimize the model to achieve higher than 75% accuracy.
 - Save and export your results to an HDF5 file.
-Name the file AlphabetSoupCharity_Optimization.h5.
+Name the file `AlphabetSoupCharity_Optimization.h5`.

 ## Write a Report on the Neural Network Model